this is a comment in Rx <- 3 to assign a value, 3, to a variable, xlength(thing) returns the number of elements contained in the variable collectionc(value1, value2, value3) creates a vectorcontainer[i] selects the i'th element from the variable containerList objects in current environment ls()

 A common textual representation for tables in which the values in each row are separated by commas.

 A remark in a program that is intended to help human readers understand what is going on, but is ignored by the computer.
-Comments in Python, R, and the Unix shell start with a #
+Comments in Python, R, and the Unix shell start with a # character and run to the end of the line; comments in SQL start with --, and other languages have other conventions.

 A statement in a program that might or might not be executed depending on whether a test is true or false.